 ACRM / American Stroke Association

-ACRM and the American Stroke Association share a dedication to advancing post-acute care, advocacy, and scientific efforts for survivors of stroke and their families.
+ACRM and the American Stroke Association (ASA) share a dedication to advancing post-acute care, advocacy, and scientific efforts for survivors of stroke and their families.
 This award recognizes a clinician or researcher (individual or group) (e.g., a care team, a research team, a clinical group) who has advanced the field through their scientific and/or clinical efforts in the area of post-acute stroke.
-The Awards Committee and organizations are especially interested in nominees whose work has directly affected clinical care and/or who have successfully translated research or pre-clinical models to successful clinical application.
+The Awards Committee is especially interested in nominees whose work has directly affected clinical care and/or who have successfully translated research or pre-clinical models to successful clinical application.
+Representatives from the ASA and the ACRM Stroke ISIG Executive Committee may nominate worthy candidates for this award.

 - Nominee(s) are NOT required to be a current ACRM member or a member of any American Stroke Association network or endeavor.